Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-This USA-made fish board is crafted entirely from 100% recycled materials.
-Built as a single copolymer unit, it features a textured EVA deck and molded stringers for added strength.
-While it doesn’t have a fiberglass bottom, its performance remains solid, picking up speed easily and handling a variety of conditions.
+This USA-made fish board is crafted entirely from 100% recycled materials, making it an eco-conscious choice without sacrificing performance.
+Built as a single copolymer unit, it features a textured EVA deck and molded stringers for extra strength and rigidity.
+While it lacks a fiberglass bottom, it still glides smoothly, picks up speed easily, and handles a variety of wave conditions.

 Pros of this Board